-So, we investigated whether ceramic straighteners are bad for your hair, how they work and how they measure up against their competitors, so that you can be sure to choose the right straighteners for you.
+That said, we investigated whether ceramic hair straighteners are bad for your hair, how they work, and how they measure up against their competitors so that you can be sure to choose the right straighteners for you.

-What are ceramic straighteners and how do they work?
+What are ceramic hair straighteners and how do they work?

-Ceramic straighteners are styling irons that use plates made from the non-metallic, inorganic material.
-They’ve become a popular choice for home styling as, not only are they less expensive than some alternatives, but they make for smooth styling, thanks to their glossy finish.
+Ceramic hair straighteners are styling irons that use plates made from the non-metallic, inorganic material.
+They’ve become a popular choice for home styling, as not only are they less expensive than some alternatives, but they make for smooth styling, thanks to their glossy finish.
 Ceramic plates are also well known for their even heat distribution, which stops hot spots from damaging the hair shaft during styling.

-Another plus of ceramic plates is that they produce negative ions, which neutralise the hair’s naturally positive charge, to smooth cuticles, tame frizz and flyaways and leave a smoother finish.
+Another plus of ceramic plates is that, like the best hair dryers, they can produce negative ions, which neutralize the hair’s naturally positive charge, to smooth cuticles, tame frizz and flyaways, and leave a smoother finish.

-However, when opting for a ceramic straightener, just be sure that the plates are fully ceramic, as some tools use aluminium plates that are simply coated with a ceramic layer.
+However, when opting for a ceramic hair straightener, just be sure that the plates are fully ceramic, as some tools use aluminum plates that are merely coated with a ceramic layer.
 This can take away from some of the advantages of using ceramic, especially when it comes to the even heat distribution.

-“The ceramic plating can chip, exposing aluminium, which can catch, split and damage the hair,” adds Craig Taylor, creative director of Hari’s.
+“The ceramic plating can chip, exposing aluminum, which can catch, split, and damage the hair,” adds Craig Taylor, creative director of Hari’s.

-“If not using ceramic, your other main material is titanium,” explains Ricky.
+“If not using ceramic hair straighteners, your other main material is titanium,” explains Ricky.
 “This is a tougher, far more durable material and therefore should certainly last you a long time.”